FrankLawrence/Obsidian-Vault/Computer Programming/Data Structures and Algorithms for CS Lecture 8.md

 - number of places: 10 for decimal numbers

 **Intuition**: sort per dimension using a stable sorting algorithm
-- sorting on the *least significatn digit* first
+- sorting on the *least significant digit* first
 - using a stable underlying sorting algorithm
 ```
 Radix-sort(A,d)